Burial: statutory forms

 If you are arranging a funeral, and you are using a funeral director they will be able to advise you about which form you will need to complete.

-If you are not using the services of a funeral director and are making the arrangements yourself, you should speak to your chosen burial authority directly to make the necessary arrangements for the burial.
+If you are not using the services of a funeral director and are making the arrangements yourself, you can contact your chosen burial authority directly to make the necessary arrangements for the burial.

-Read further guidance on The Burial (Applications and Register) (Scotland) Regulations 2024 and The Burial (Management) (Scotland) Regulations 2025.
+Read more about The Burial (Applications and Register) (Scotland) Regulations 2024 and The Burial (Management) (Scotland) Regulations 2025.

-For best results on electronic completion, it is recommended to use Adobe Acrobat Reader software which is free, a trusted standard for viewing, form filling, printing, signing and annotating PDFs.
+We recommend using Adobe Acrobat Reader software for best results.
+This is a free, trusted standard for viewing, form filling, printing, signing and annotating PDFs.

 Signing your PDF using Adobe Reader